FULL HIGHLIGHTS: Gotham FC vs. Portland Thorns

 NJ/NY Gotham FC YouTube Video

-Gotham FC returned from the international break and defeated Portland Thorns FC, 2-0, at home thanks to goals from Ella Stevens and Yazmeen Ryan.
+Gotham FC returned to play from the international break to defeat the Portland Thorns, 2-0, thanks to goals from Ella Stevens and Yazmeen Ryan.

 Watch every goal, every save live on ABC, ESPN, ESPN+, ESPN Deportes, Prime Video, ION, Paramount+, CBS Sports Network, CBS and NWSL+ this season!